RFP2210-SDC/API-Products/README.md

 <a name="outcome"></a>
 ## Outcome

+Each API endpoint was able to achieve 3000-7500 responses per second (rps) which was 2000 more than the minimmum expectation of 1000 rps.
+Balancing the load across 3 servers by using NGINX made these metrics possible.
+In some cases there was over 100% increase in rps just by horizontally scaling the system from 1 to 3 servers.
+Response times saw an increase in speed and error rates decreased as well.
+Finally, NGINX's caching abilites allowed for improvements across the board.
+Just below the systems maximum rps threshold, the response times were up to 40% faster and error rates fell 77% in some cases.
+The maximum rps for the system with 3 servers load balanced with caching was 2-4 times greater than the maximum without caching.
+Below I have created a table to show the metrics for each API endpoint under its max stress.

 | API Endpoint | Image | RPS | Response Time | Error Rate |
 | --------------- | :---------------------------------------------------------------------: | :---: | :---: | :---: |
 | get product list |![Screenshot 2023-01-08 at 10 31 23 PM](https://user-images.githubusercontent.com/105510284/216493378-03d13e25-5547-41cd-b5bb-179cacbbbfde.png) | 7415.83 | 63ms | 0.9% |